 Camper – Freehaus

-Established in 2012, Freehaus comprises a multi-disciplinary team of architects and designers.
-As a socially-minded design studio, Freehaus works ethically and sustainably to ensure that its projects resonate with its users and have a positive effect on environments.
-This year Freehaus has partnered with Camper, a contemporary footwear brand established in Mallorca, to deliver a display that engages with its surroundings and the general public.
+Established in 2012, Freehaus comprises a multi-disciplinary team of architects and designers who work ethically and sustainably to ensure that its projects resonate with its users and have a positive effect on environments.

 Jo Malone London – Thomas-McBrien Architects in collaboration with Paper & Wood